Intro

 B. File Name

 A text string displays file name with file type extension.
+The file name can wrap to two lines.
 If the name is longer than the allocated space, truncate it in the middle to keep the file type visible.

 Anatomy of attachment lists in view mode